terrabyte-tech/pinekeepers-website/README.md

 The official Pinekeepers website (pinekeepers.com)

-Website currently shows a pixel art computer, when clicked, opens a YouTube video of teh Pinekeepers teaser.
+Website currently shows a pixel art computer, when clicked, opens a YouTube video of the Pinekeepers teaser.